Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Discussion

-The dynamical method represents a hope that an increased understanding of the stellar contents of the Galaxy, chiefly provided by the \textit{Gaia} mission, will allow a categorisation of stars based on dynamics, without the need for spectroscopy.
-It is therefore noteworthy that our method produces results that stand out from the others in the inner disc, as seen in the top four rows in Fig. \ref{fig:lines-all-methods}.
+It would be advantageous if it were possible to categorise stars based on dynamics only, chiefly based on data provided by the \textit{Gaia} mission.
+This would remove the need for labour-intensive spectroscopic data collection, but introduce a dependence on the selection of a model of the Galaxy, trading a need for data for a potential bias.
+It is therefore noteworthy that our dynamical method produces results that stand out from the others in the inner disc, as seen in the top four rows in Fig. \ref{fig:lines-all-methods}.
 This is the result of difficulties in separating well-mixed populations.
 These mixed populations are also seen by \cite{binney_chemodynamical_2024} as they explore several different areas in chemodynamical spaces for the purpose of constructing a chemodynamical model of the Milky Way.
 Here, we consider their results through the lens of finding groups analogous to the thin and thick discs in these spaces.
-For example, in their Fig. 6, they show several plots of the [Mg/Fe]-[Fe/H] plane coloured by mean action ($J_\phi$, $J_Z$, or $J_R$), where each plot contains stars in a range of $J_Z$ and $J_\phi$.
-Many of the plots show a smooth and gradual variation in the measured action across the sample in chemical space.
+For example, in their Fig.~6, they show several plots of the [Mg/Fe]-[Fe/H] plane coloured by mean action ($J_\phi$, $J_Z$, or $J_R$), where each plot contains stars in a range of $J_Z$ and $J_\phi$.
+Many of the plots show a smooth variation in the measured action across the sample in chemical space, similar to the right panel in our Fig.~\ref{fig:dynamical}.
 This would make a complete categorisation based purely on dynamics challenging, which is in line with what we find.